 - Mass transit - Expenses for mass transit to and from work, up to the monthly statutory limit.
 Carnegie will offer up to $135 per month in transit benefits and the employee may elect to have an additional amount deducted from their pay as a pre-tax benefit up to the limit of $280.
 For 2023, the limit is $300.

 - Bicycling - A qualified bicycle commuting reimbursement is employer subsidized (up to $20) for reasonable expenses for bicycle accessories, bicycle improvements, repair, and storage, provided the bicycle is regularly used to travel to and from work.
 You may not receive any bicycle reimbursement in any month in which you receive other qualified transportation benefits.
 Unlike other commuter transportation benefits, bicycle commuting benefits are not provided under an elective salary reduction agreement but are reimbursed based on submission of qualified expenses.

 - Parking - This includes the cost for you to park your vehicle in a facility that is near your place of work.
 It also includes parking at a location from where you commute to work (e.g. the cost of parking in a lot near a train/bus station so you can continue your commute to work).
 Carnegie will offer up to $135 per month in parking benefits and the employee may elect to have an additional amount deducted from their pay as a pre-tax benefit up to the limit of $280.
 For 2023, the limit is $300.

 Who is Eligible?

-This benefit is available to all full-time employees, postdoctoral associates, predoctoral associates and regular part-time employees, temporary employees and postdoctoral fellows.
+This benefit is available to all full-time and part-time employees, temporary employees and postdoctoral fellows.

 How Does the Program Work?